How to Create a Video Monetization Strategy in 5 Steps [2025 Update]

 Video monetization is getting paid for granting access to viewers.
 In other words, video monetization involves viewers paying you to watch your videos or others sponsoring content to advertise to your audience.

 Even with the wealth of free content available online, audiences will still pay a premium for specialized expertise, entertainment, or information when marketed correctly.
-If people truly believe your content can solve their problems or somehow enhance their lives, they will not hesitate to pony up for access.
+If people truly believe your content can solve their problems or enhance their lives, they will not hesitate to pony up for access.

 Although video monetization is possible in a limited capacity with sites like YouTube, these are mostly consumer-grade platforms that are not designed for business video hosting.
 A more professional approach is to use an enterprise-grade video solution that offers total control over both content distribution and monetization.